-UNIT 3- Handling Arrays and Functions in C
+Chapter 5

+Functions

+Introduction

 In C, an array is a collection of elements of the same data type stored in contiguous memory locations, allowing for efficient indexing and manipulation of data.
 Arrays can be declared using the syntax data_type array_name[array_size];, where data_type specifies the type of elements (e.g., int, float, char) and array_size defines the number of elements.
-For example, int numbers[5]; declares an array of five integers.
+For example, int numbers[5]; declare an array of five integers.
 Accessing elements in an array is done using indices, which start from 0; for instance, numbers[0] refers to the first element.
 Arrays can also be initialized at the time of declaration, such as int numbers[] = {1, 2, 3, 4, 5};.
 Additionally, C supports multidimensional arrays, which can be used to represent matrices or higher- dimensional data structures, with the syntax data_type array_name[size1][size2];.

 Functions in C are reusable blocks of code that perform specific tasks and can take input parameters and return values.
 They are defined using the syntax return_type function_name(parameter_type parameter_name) { /* function body */ }.
 For example, a function to add two integers can be defined as int add(int a, int b) { return a + b; }.
 To call a function, you simply use its name followed by parentheses containing any necessary arguments (e.g., int sum = add(3, 5);).
 Functions enhance code modularity and readability by allowing programmers to break complex problems into smaller, manageable tasks.
 Moreover, C supports various types of functions, including standard library functions (like printf() and scanf()) and user-defined functions.
+Understanding how to effectively use arrays and functions is fundamental for efficient programming in C, enabling better data management and code organization.

+Structure

+The topics covered in the chapter are as follows:

+Functions: Definition, Prototype and Parameters Passing Techniques

+Recursion

+Built-in functions

+Objectives

-Understanding how to effectively use arrays and functions is fundamental for efficient programming in C, enabling better data management and code organization.This book chapter aims to provide a comprehensive understanding of functions in programming, including their definition, structure, and their role in efficient code design.
+This book chapter aims to provide a comprehensive understanding of functions in programming, including their definition, structure, and their role in efficient code design.
 It will explore the concept of function prototypes, emphasizing the importance of defining functions explicitly and various techniques for parameter passing, such as by value and by reference, to increase control and flexibility in data manipulation.
-Additionally, the chapter will discuss recursion in depth, demonstrating how functions can call themselves to solve complex problems through simpler sub-problems.
+Also, the chapter will discuss recursion in depth, demonstrating how functions can call themselves to solve complex problems through simpler sub-problems.
 A section on built-in functions will highlight the pre-defined functions available in programming languages, providing readers with insights into leveraging these powerful tools to streamline coding tasks and increase productivity.
 Through these topics, the chapter aims to equip readers with foundational knowledge and practical skills for efficient function usage in programming.

-Functions: Definition, Prototype & Parameters Passing Techniques
+Functions

 Functions in C are fundamental building blocks that allow you to encapsulate reusable code for performing specific tasks.
 They enable better code organization, modularity, and readability, allowing programmers to break complex problems into smaller, manageable components.